Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman build -f Containerfile -t myimage .

-5. Practical Example: Building an Ubuntu-Based Container
+5. Practical Example: Creating an Ubuntu-Based Container

 Creating a Dockerfile Based on Ubuntu